-The vast majority of money in the world doesn't actually exist as physical cash, even for regular currencies like the US dollar and British Pound 95% or more of the cash in the system only exists digitally.
-Bitcoin is effectively a 100% digital virtual currency but rather than being linked to one specific economy or nation it is completely decentralised.
+The vast majority of money in the world doesn’t actually exist as physical cash, even for regular currencies like the US dollar and British Pound Sterling, 95% or more of the money in the system only exists digitally.
+Well Bitcoin is a 100% digital virtual currency, but rather than being linked to one specific economy or nation, it is completely decentralised.
 This means the currency cannot be controlled by a specific government or treasury and is safe from seizure by a central authority.

 Bitcoin payments are entirely peer-to-peer with transactions taking place directly between users with no middle institution or bank involved.
 Bitcoins exist as cryptographic keys which can be bought, sold or exchanged as you would with any other currency.
 You make payments by sending private keys between the payee and the recipient, the transaction is recorded in a public ledger (known as the Blockchain), which ensures the coins can only be used once.

-The Blockchain is made up of a series of network nodes that communicate using bitcoin software, these verify and record the transactions.
-Network nodes can be run by anyone and you can earn bitcoins by acting as a processor, this is known as a mining.
+The Blockchain is made up of a series of network nodes that communicate using bitcoin software, and these verify and record the transactions.
+Network nodes can be run by anyone and you can earn bitcoins with your own computer by acting as a processor, this is known as a mining.
 Miners earn bitcoins from the transaction processing fees (see later).

-From a user point of view Bitcoin is no more complicated than using any other digital wallet once you have it all set up.
+From a user point of view, Bitcoin is no more complicated than using any other digital wallet once you have it all set up.
 You can access your account and make payments direct from a computer or smart phone in less time than it would take you to login to your conventional banking app and make a deposit.

 History of Bitcoin

-Bitcoin was not the first cryptographic currency ever invented but it is certainly the first to properly catch on.
-The US Treasury now recognises Bitcoin as the first decentralised virtual currency.
+Bitcoin was not the first cryptographic currency ever invented but it is certainly the first to properly catch on, and the US Treasury now recognises Bitcoin as the first decentralised virtual currency.
 Bitcoin was effectively invented in 2008 by Satoshi Nakamoto who published a research paper demonstrating a peer-to-peer electronic cash based system.
 The source code was released the following year with the first transaction between Satoshi and programmer Hal Finney for 10 coins.
-Satoshi left the project a year later although the bitcoin software is still named after him.
+Satoshi left the project a year later, although the bitcoin software is still named after him.

 Bitcoin came in for some bad press in the early days as a currency shrouded in mystery that could be used for illicit purposes.
 This was largely caused by ignorance and misunderstanding of how the system works.
 It was also potentiated by governments scared of losing control of their own currencies.
 As time went on other cryptographic currencies came and went but it was Bitcoin that stood the test of time.
 By 2014 Bitcoin was sponsoring the Super Bowl and by 2015 Barclays became the first UK bank to accept Bitcoin deposits.

 Bitcoin is now a main stay growing global currency and a great alternative to conventional cash based systems.
-In 2016 NetBet became the first UK licenced online bookmaker to accept Bitcoin, coins are exchanged to a playing currency (in the UK this would be GBP) and converted back to Bitcoins for withdrawal at the relevant exchange rate.
+In 2016, NetBet became the first UK licenced online bookmaker to accept Bitcoin, whereby coins were exchanged to a playing currency (in the UK this would be GBP) and converted back to Bitcoins for withdrawal at the relevant exchange rate.

-Bitcoin in its early days especially saw some large scale fluctuations in value in its early days, and this is a consequence of not being tied to a physical economy.
+Bitcoin saw some huge fluctuations in value in its early days, and this is a consequence of not being tied to a physical economy.
 As the system has grown however it has become much more resilient and is now more predictable than it was.
-It is however still a little volatile and subject to short term swings, for this reason, for now, it is best used as a transient currency, I would avoid trying to keep any savings in Bitcoin as you just don’t know if the value will hold.
+It is still much more volatile than regular currencies though, and subject to short term swings, so for now, it is best used as a transient currency – I would avoid trying to keep any savings in Bitcoin as you just don’t know if the value will hold.

 The Bitcoins themselves are about as secure as they could possibly ever be.
 The private keys and addresses are long alphanumeric chains that are unknowable unless you have direct access to the wallet/file.
 Transactions are irreversible and this prevents the risk of chargebacks and duplicate transactions.
 It is impossible to create fake bitcoins and it is also not possible to tamper with the blockchain as it is stored in no fixed place.
 The only security risk with Bitcoin is from the user themselves.

-Bitcoins are immune to centralised attacks, as each individual stores their own funds there is no central vault as such which can be broken into.
-This separates you from the risk of corporate hacking and fraud that occurs with typical banking methods.
+Bitcoins are immune to centralised attacks, as each individual stores their own funds so there is no central vault as such which can be broken into.
+This separates you from the risk of corporate hacking and fraud that can occur with typical banking methods.

 Bitcoin is all about individual freedom, you have more control of your money but you are also more responsible for it at the same time.